- •

 More to see near Tallinn

-Tallinn makes it easy to reach nearby islands and mainland destinations within 100 km or around 2 hours of travel.
+The port(s) of Tallinn make it easy to reach nearby islands and mainland destinations within 100 km or around 2 hours of travel.
 It’s a great starting point for day trips, island hopping, or trying out new ferry routes in Estonia.

 Ferry prices, offers and discounts from Aland Islands to Tallinn